qfwc258/circuidipity/content/2012-12-06-multi-boot-usb.rst

     :width: 300px
     :height: 363px

-Transform removable USB storage into a dual-purpose device that is both a storage medium usable under Linux, Windows, and Mac OS and a GRUB boot device capable of loopback mounting Linux distro ISO files.
+`PROJECT: The Lifecycle of Debian Objects .: <http://www.circuidipity.com/the-lifecycle-of-debian-objects.html>`_ Transform removable USB storage into a dual-purpose device that is both a storage medium usable under Linux, Windows, and Mac OS and a GRUB boot device capable of loopback mounting Linux distro ISO files.
 [1]_

 Depends: ``grub2``, ``bash``, ``sudo``, ``rsync``